MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 The usual Node pattern is to have `App.test.js` and some testing libraries like `@testing-library/react`.

+## React imports

+Though this app uses React 17.
+This means the an import from React is **not** needed at the top of each component file.
+Unfortunately, that benefit does not apply to this Deno project.
+So the React import must be setup in each.

 ## React versions

 Normally you'd switch between using production and development versions of React.
 Where the former is optimized while the latter gives a better developer experience.